Undergraduate minors: business administration; economics

 The Hawkinson Institute of Business Finance facilitates career opportunities in investment banking and related fields for students in the Tippie College of Business.
-The institute sponsors the Hawkinson Scholars Program, which prepares high-achieving undergraduates for interviews, internships, and full-time jobs in the financial services industry.
-Criteria for admission to the institute include a strong academic record, involvement in campus and community activities, high motivation, good interpersonal skills, and demonstrated interest in business, markets, and corporate finance.
+The institute prepares high-achieving undergraduates for interviews, internships, and full-time jobs in the industry.
+Criteria for admission to the institute include a strong academic record, involvement in campus and community activities, high motivation, strong interpersonal skills, and demonstrated interest in business and financial markets.

-Hawkinson scholars participate in a course taught by former investment bankers and features guest speakers from leading banks, private equity firms, and hedge funds.
-Hawkinson scholars also receive intensive education in equity valuation, financial market dynamics, and more.
+Hawkinson Scholars participate in a course taught by former investment bankers that features guest speakers from leading banks, private equity firms, and hedge funds.
+Hawkinson Scholars also receive intensive education in equity valuation, financial market dynamics, soft skills, and more.
 An extensive network of dedicated Hawkinson alumni serve as mentors.

-The Institute has worked to broaden entry-level employment opportunities for Iowa graduates, who land jobs at prestigious firms such as Goldman Sachs, Credit Suisse, Barclays, Bank of America, JP Morgan, and UBS.
-Graduating Hawkinson scholars enjoy a placement rate of 100 percent.
+The institute has worked to broaden entry-level employment opportunities for Iowa graduates, who land jobs at prestigious firms such as Goldman Sachs, Barclays, Bank of America, Merrill Lynch, and JP Morgan.
+Graduating Hawkinson Scholars enjoy a 100 percent placement rate.